Dhracko/silverwing-solace/README.md

 * when i created the list of members, there are 50 members so the list was too long.
 I had to create a pagination system, which in itself create a second problem as the list won't load-up with the page until the page 1 button is clicked.
 At the end I created the page 1 to load with the document.

-* On creating the events pagefrom the template, the background images will only cover the middle.
+* On creating the events page from the template, the background images will only cover the middle.
 I found 2 solutions as the image is big enough i could place it on the first div at the edge and it will cover the whole page.
 Second option which i went for, i place the same image in the 3 column and kept the opacity on the sides one so give a 3D sensation of the page.

 ---